bstaijen/mariadb-galera/README.md

-# Docker Container for Auto Clustering and Replication MariaDB Server
+# Docker Container for Auto Clustering and Replication a MariaDB Server
-This is a demo for running a simplified, auto clustering and replication MariaDB Server in Docker.
+This is a demo for running a simplified, auto clustering and replication MariaDB Server on Docker.

 ## How does it work?
 This project consists out of one docker image.
 The docker image depends on consul for service discovery.
 The demo uses [gliderlabs/registrator](https://github.com/gliderlabs/registrator) for its service registration.
 If set-up in the right way the database will cluster and replicate itself.